 Since July of 2019, imported goods made in China are subject to a 25 percent tax in the United States.
 The purpose of this tax, along with the other China tariffs, is to increase the cost of Chinese products for American consumers and businesses.
 You will either have to raise your prices in order to pass the tax on to your customers or accept a cut in profit margins if you are currently manufacturing goods in China.

-However, there is viable solution for companies who may be facing the China tariffs crisis: Move your company’s manufacturing to Mexico.
-With the new trade agreements between Mexico, Canada and the United States now in place, manufacturing goods and services between these nations is now easier and more cost effective than ever:
+But there’s a viable solution for companies facing the China tariff crisis: Move your manufacturing to Mexico.
+Now that there’s a new trade agreement between Mexico, Canada, and the U.S., manufacturing goods and services between these nations is easier and cheaper than ever before: